aafreen-syed/barkmark/docs/barkmark.md

 Virtually the same as `images`, except an anchor `<a>` tag will be used instead of an image `<img>` tag.

-# `woofmark.strings`
+# `barkmark.strings`

-To enable localization, `woofmark.strings` exposes all user-facing messages used in woofmark.
-Make sure not to replace `woofmark.strings` with a new object, as a reference to it is cached during module load.
+To enable localization, `barkmark.strings` exposes all user-facing messages used in barkmark.
+Make sure not to replace `barkmark.strings` with a new object, as a reference to it is cached during module load.

 [1]: https://github.com/bevacqua/megamark
 [2]: https://github.com/bevacqua/domador